lukasshannon/lukasshannon.github.io/README.md

+# MIBS Website

-# McGill Integrative Bioscience Society
+Homepage of the McGill Integrative Bioscience Society

-## MIBS Github Pages Site
+## Overview

 - A simple website built for MIBS from McGill University.
 - Built with Jekyll.
 Forked from 'so-simple-theme'.